Privateer Drifting Away?

 Privateer 3 was one of the saddest chapters in our history.
 Privateer 3 was deep in development by the Crusader team and ready to shoot its film segments when it was unceremoniously cancelled.
 Adding insult to injury, the cancellation came just days after a beautiful multi-page magazine preview had formally announced the game in the first place.

 Privateer Online seemed like a natural followup to Ultima Online, and all the more so after EA dictated that Origin go 'online only'.
-Sady, after some development the game was cancelled and the team fired mere days before the release of the Wing Comander movie in 1999.
+Sadly, after some development the game was cancelled and the team fired mere days before the release of the Wing Commander movie in 1999.
 Most of the POL group went on to do Star Wars Galaxies for Sony.
 The proposal actually talks about four games--Privateer Online, POL Gold, Privateer Online 2 and POL 2 Gold.

 Privateer Online (again!) was a second attempt at Privateer Online developed in 2000-2001.
 The game got far enough to have a very rough interface where players could walk around in an environment... but in the end, the budget axe killed it.
 This version would have reused elements from both Ultima Online 2 and Wing Commander Prophecy!